 For our other modalities, we will chat when you book and advise you on how to prepare.

-A: We accept email money transfers, cash, VISA, Mastercard, and American Express.
+A: We accept email money transfers, Debit, VISA, Mastercard, and American Express.
+Cash is accepted but other payment types are preferred.

 A: Yes.
 We recommend you inquire with your insurance provider on exactly what they cover.
 Most insurance plans cover massage therapy, whether a percentage or certain dollar amount.
 You will be emailed an itemized receipt after your treatment that you can submit to your insurance provider for reimbursement.